-Trustco is a listed entity and has issued its shares to various investors in order to provide its investors with access to a wider pool of investments which they might not have access to individually through the various investments that it holds.
-These investment management services relate to the management of the wider pool of investments on behalf of investors.

-Trustco's investment strategy is to create sustainable growth and value creation for its investors.
-Further, in accordance with the company's investment policy, Trustco's investment strategy is to maximise its after tax returns taking into account its Risk Appetite Framework as amended from time to time.

-iii) Measures and evaluates the performance of substantially all of its investments on a fair value basis.
+- i) Obtains funds from one or more investors for the purpose of providing such investor(s) with investment management services - Trustco is a listed entity and has issued its shares to various investors in order to provide its investors with access to a wider pool of investments which they might not have access to individually through the various investments that it holds.
+These investment management services relate to the management of the wider pool of investments on behalf of investors. - ii) Commits to its investor(s) that its business purpose is to invest funds solely for returns from capital appreciation, investment income, or both - Trustco's investment strategy is to create sustainable growth and value creation for its investors.
+Further, in accordance with the company's investment policy, Trustco's investment strategy is to maximise its after tax returns taking into account its Risk Appetite Framework as amended from time to time. - iii) Measures and evaluates the performance of substantially all of its investments on a fair value basis.